At A Glance

 Schubert was known as a writer of songs.
 Among Schubert’s famous compositions are “Ave Maria.”

 The grand prize was the bust of Austrian composer Franz Schubert (1797-1828), which the singing society gave to the City of Philadelphia.
-The sculpture was installed in West Fairmount Park.
+The sculpture was installed in West Fairmount Park and dedicated and unveiled on December 7, 1891.
 In 1906, the group gifted the bust of Joseph Haydn to the City, which was installed nearby.

 Schubert was known as a writer of songs.
 Among Schubert’s famous compositions are “Ave Maria.”
 The Pair of Lions installed next to the bust were given to Fairmount Park by Henry Lisle Waln in 1891.